MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 # Run unattended desktop flows

-[Triggering desktop flow from cloud flows](trigger-desktop-flows.md) enables you to run desktop flows in unattended mode.
+[Triggering desktop flows from cloud flows](trigger-desktop-flows.md) enables you to run desktop flows in unattended mode.
 Unattended desktop flows are ideal for automating tasks that don't need human supervision.

 Power Automate uses the selected [desktop flow connection](desktop-flow-connections.md) to automatically sign in to your machine and run the unattended desktop flow.
 When the flow is complete, it signs out from the device and reports its activity.